Effect-TS/effect/.changeset/plenty-toes-jog.md

 "effect": patch
 ---

-allow use of Effect.gen without the adapter
+allow use of generators (Effect.gen) without the adapter

-Effect now implements a Iterable that can be `yield*`'ed directly.
+Effect's data types now implement a Iterable that can be `yield*`'ed directly.

 ```ts
 Effect.gen(function* () {